What Makes New Orleans So Fun? These Experiences Say It All

 The Garden District in New Orleans, Louisiana, showcases beautiful architecture and a rich historical background.
 The neighborhood boasts elegant Victorian-style homes with intricate details such as decorative ironwork, colorful facades, and lush gardens.

-The elegant mansions on St. Charles Avenue are visible from the streetcar but to explore the Garden District, take a walking tour.
+The elegant mansions on St. Charles Avenue are visible from the streetcar, but to truly explore the Garden District, take a walking tour.

 You’ll learn about the movie stars, musicians, best-selling authors, and others in the public eye who have chosen to call this lovely tree-shaded neighborhood home.
 You’ll see homes that do not face this grand avenue and learn about the area’s intriguing history and graceful architecture.